violats/Viola_Tan/README.md

 <!-- Add your details -->

-I am __Viola Tan__, a Curriculum Designer and Trainer, and an inspiring Business Analyst.
+I am __Viola Tan__, a Curriculum Designer and Trainer, and an aspiring Business Analyst.

 <!-- Add link to the sections -->